SoftwareAG/cumulocity-sdk-c/README.md

   to your init.mk.

 * How can I contact Cumulocity in case I have questions?
-  You can reach us by email at support@cumulocity.com
+  You can reach us by email at Software AG Cumulocity IoT <Helpdesk-CumulocityIoT@softwareag.com>